-A UPC++ installation should be able to compile and execute the simple Hello World program shown in Figure 2.1.
+1 A UPC++ installation should be able to compile and execute the simple Hello World program shown in Figure 2.1.
 The output of Hello World, however, is platform-dependent and may vary between different runs, since there is no synchronization to order the output between processes.
 Depending on the nature of the buffering protocol of stdout, output from different processes may even be interleaved.

-'''

-void init();
+1 void init();

-'''

-- 2 Precondition: Called collectively by all processes in the parallel job.
-The master persona (§10.5.1) must appear in the persona stack of the calling thread if UPC++ is in an already-initialized state. - If there have been no previous calls to init, or if all previous calls to init have had matching calls to finalize, then this routine initializes the UPC++ library.
-Otherwise, leaves the library's state as is.
-Upon return, the calling thread will be attached to the master persona (§10.5.1). - 4 This function may be called when UPC++ is in the uninitialized state.
+- Precondition: Called collectively by all processes in the parallel job.
+The master persona (§10.5.1) must appear in the persona stack of the calling thread if UPC++ is in an already-initialized state. - 3 If there have been no previous calls to init, or if all previous calls to init have had matching calls to finalize, then this routine initializes the UPC++ library.
+Initialization of the library also pushes the master persona onto the active persona stack of the calling thread (§10.5.1). - 4 Otherwise, leaves the library state and active persona stack unchanged.

+5 This function may be called when UPC++ is in the uninitialized state.

+6 bool initialized();

+- 7 Returns whether or not UPC++ is in the initialized state.
+UPC++ is initialized if there has been at least one previous call to init that has not had a matching call to finalize. - 8 This function may be called when UPC++ is in the uninitialized state.

+9 void finalize();

-- 5 bool initialized(); - Returns whether or not UPC++ is in the initialized state.
-UPC++ is initialized if there has been at least one previous call to init that has not had a matching call to finalize. - 7 This function may be called when UPC++ is in the uninitialized state. - 8 void finalize(); - Precondition: Called collectively by all processes in the parallel job.
-The master persona (§10.5.1) must appear in the persona stack of the calling thread, and UPC++ must be in an already-initialized state. - If this call matches the call to init that placed UPC++ in an initialized state, then this call uninitializes the UPC++ library.
-Otherwise, this function does not alter the library's state. - Before uninitializing the UPC++ library, finalize shall execute a (blocking) barrier() over team world().
+- 10 Precondition: Called collectively by all processes in the parallel job.
+The master persona (§10.5.1) must appear in the persona stack of the calling thread, and UPC++ must be in an already-initialized state. - 11 If this call matches the call to init that placed UPC++ in an initialized state, then this call uninitializes the UPC++ library.
+Otherwise, this function does not alter the library's state. - 12 Before uninitializing the UPC++ library, finalize shall execute a (blocking) barrier() over team world().
 If this call uninitializes the UPC++ library while there are any asynchronous operations still in-flight (after the barrier), behavior is undefined.
 An operation is defined as in-flight if it was initiated but still requires internal-level or user-level progress from any persona on any process in the job before it can complete.
 It is left to the application to define and implement their own specific approach to ensuring quiescence of in-flight operations.
-A potential quiescence API is being considered for future versions and feedback is encouraged. - UPC++ progress level: user - 13 #define UPCXX_SPEC_VERSION 20220300L - A macro definition to an integer literal identifying the version of this specification.
+A potential quiescence API is being considered for future versions and feedback is encouraged. - UPC++ progress level: user

+15 A macro definition to an integer literal identifying the version of this specification.
 Implementations complying to this specification shall define the value shown above.
-It is intended that future versions of this specification will replace the value of this macro with a greater value. - 15 #define UPCXX VERSION / implementation-defined / - A macro definition to an integer literal identifying the version of the implementation.
+It is intended that future versions of this specification will replace the value of this macro with a greater value.

+16 #define UPCXX_VERSION / implementation-defined /

+17 A macro definition to an integer literal identifying the version of the implementation.
 Values are implementation-defined, but are recommended to be monotonically non-decreasing for subsequent revisions of the same implementation.